In-person ‘Head Start’ Japan orientation class for spouses resumes at Camp Zama

+CAMP ZAMA, Japan (March 30, 2021) – A weeklong orientation that introduces newly arrived Camp Zama personnel to the culture, customs and language of Japan resumed in-person meetings for Soldier and civilian spouses last month at the Education Center here.

-Megumi Saito, “Head Start” program instructor, teaches participant Yuliana Chang about Japanese culture March 16 at the Camp Zama Education Center.
-The Head Start program went on hiatus in the spring of 2020 due to the COVID-19 pandemic, before resuming in July that year for Soldier and civilian sponsors only.
-The February class marked the return of the spouse-specific program, with measures in place to adhere to group-size and social-distancing regulations.
+Camp Zama’s “Head Start” program went on hiatus in the spring of 2020 due to the COVID-19 pandemic, before resuming in July that year for Soldier and civilian sponsors only.
+The February 16 through 19 class marked the return of the spouse-specific program, with measures in place to adhere to group-size and social-distancing regulations.

+Three spouses participated in the March 15 through 18 class, which offers four full days of instruction and discussion on topics such as basic Japanese writing and helpful phrases, local mannerisms and customs, and Japanese history, and includes a field trip to the post office, a restaurant and a local shrine.

+Instructor Megumi Saito said the goal of the class is to give spouses a good primer that will familiarize them with some of the unique aspects of living in Japan that will hopefully equip them to make the most of their tour here.

 |Date Taken: